Marvel Rivals: Reception

 Marvel Rivals received "mixed or average" reviews for the PC version and "generally favorable" reviews for the PlayStation 5 and Xbox Series X versions, according to the review aggregator website Metacritic.

 Marvel Rivals has been praised for its monetization model, which does not involve pay-to-win elements (all gameplay elements such as heroes are free) and time limits on purchased battle passes.

-Game Rant mentions the introduction of a "vote to surrender" feature in Rivals sparked debate within the player community.
-This feature allows teams to end matches early if a majority agrees.
+Game Rant mentions the introduction of a "vote to surrender" feature in the game's competitive mode sparked debate within the player community.
+This feature allows teams to end matches early if a majority agrees, but only becomes available once a full round is played.
 Supporters argued it helps avoid frustrating, unwinnable situations, particularly during connectivity issues or unbalanced matches.
 Critics, however, feared it might foster a defeatist attitude and disrupt team dynamics, potentially leading to increased negativity and premature match endings.
+As of the June 26, 2025 patch, the developers made the surrender system more forgiving for teams that encounter a teammate that disconnected; the voting threshold to surrender now adjusts to the number of players remaining on your team, which rendered a positive reception from players.